sayyidkhan/vibewater_associates/README.md

 - User satisfaction scores for collaboration and usability.

 ## Technology Stack
-- Backend: Python/Django or Node.js
+- Backend: AWS Lambda
-- Frontend: React or Vue.js
+- Frontend: React with Next.js
-- Database: PostgreSQL or MongoDB
+- Database: DynamoDB
-- Cloud Hosting: AWS or Azure
+- Cloud Hosting: AWS

 ## Proof of Concept (PoC) Strategy
 For the PoC, we are focusing on the **cryptocurrency market**.
 This decision was inspired by platforms like **[renora.io](https://renora.io)**, which have demonstrated the potential for innovation and success in the crypto trading space.
 By targeting crypto, we aim to leverage: